QasimQureshi/laddu-netlify/site/content/_index.md

     Muslims globally to connect in person and offline through tailored events.
     The app is currently being alpha tested, but event registration is open in Lahore.
+image: /img/jumbotron_new.jpg
 intro:
   heading: ' '
   text: '  '
 products: []
+subtitle: ' '
+title: Redefining the way you meet Rishtas
 values:
   heading: How Laddu Events Work
   text: >-